ni/arbitrary-session-management/README.md

 1. **Create a Python file**

-    Create a Python file which is where the client side implementation logic is going to be added.
-You can name as per your project.
-Here, we go with `session.py`
+    Create `your_client_name.py` to implement the gRPC client and this example uses `session.py`

 2. **Define the [Session Initialization Behavior Mapping](https://github.com/ni/arbitrary-session-management/blob/main/src/client/client_session/session.py#L39)**

-    The client supports five session initialization behaviors defined by NI Session Management Service.
+    Client supports five session initialization behaviors defined by NI Session Management Service.
 However, the server implements only three.
 The client maps unsupported behaviors to the closest supported ones and handles the rest of the logic internally.

     ```python
     _SERVER_INITIALIZATION_BEHAVIOR_MAP = {